telerik/teststudio-docs/docs/features/scheduling-test-runs/local-scheduled-run.md

 <a href="/features/scheduling-test-runs/scheduling-results" target="_blank">View Scheduling Results</a> after the scheduled test execution time.
 As this is a local test list run, the result files are physically stored on the local disk under the Results sub-folder in the project root one.

-> **Note:** If the used machine has an active firewall, ensure that the following ports are unblocked: 55555, 8009.
+> **Note!** If the used machine has an active firewall, ensure that the following ports are unblocked: 55555, 8009.

 [1]: /img/features/scheduling-test-runs/local-run-all-in-one/fig1.png
 [2]: /img/features/scheduling-test-runs/local-run-all-in-one/fig2.png